-Notifications are the heart and soul of the Action Center in Windows 10, but receiving a barrage of notifications isn’t always welcome, especially if you have multiple apps pushing out notifications every time anything happens.
-You can turn notifications on and off in Windows 10 Settings: Here’s a quick rundown on how disable notifications for any installed app, as well as how to control the types of notifications you see.
+Notifications are the heart and soul of the Action Center in Windows 10, but receiving a barrage of notifications isn’t always welcome.
+That’s especially true if you have multiple apps pushing out notifications every time anything happens.
+The good news is you can easily turn notifications on and off in Windows 10 Settings, so long as you’ve already received a notification from it.

 Turn off notifications

-- Get notifications from apps and other senders
+- Get notifications from apps and other senders.

-- Show notifications on the lock screen
+- Show notifications on the lock screen.

-- Show alarms, reminders, and incoming VoIP calls on the lock screen
+- Show alarms, reminders, and incoming VoIP calls on the lock screen.

-- Hide notifications when duplicating my screen
+- Hide notifications when duplicating my screen.

-- Get tips, tricks, and suggestions as you use Windows
+- Get tips, tricks, and suggestions as you use Windows.

 Bonus tip: How to dismiss notifications